department-of-veterans-affairs/va-mobile-library/packages/tokens/README.md

 To use the tokens, simply:
 1. Add `@department-of-veterans-affairs/mobile-tokens` to your project via your package manager (e.g. yarn)
 2. Add `import { colors } from '@department-of-veterans-affairs/mobile-tokens` to files you wish to use them in.
-3. Reference colors in your code: e.g. `buttonColor = colors.grayMedium`
+3. Reference colors in your code: e.g. `buttonColor = colors.vadsColorGrayMedium`

 ### Themes